UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     that you can customize to solve a particular design problem in your code.
     from [refactoring.guru](https://refactoring.guru/design-patterns)

+    Gamma et al. starts describing a design pattern with a quote from Christopher alexander "Each pattern describes a problem which occurs over and over again in our environment,and then describes the core of the solution to that problem in such away that you can use this solution a million time over , without doing it the same way twice" which is a qoute about buildings and towns, but they go on to claim that this is applicable in object design as well`[Gamma et al., 1995]`

 ???- question  "Why do we use Design Patterns?"